MSchlumpf/lab7/README.md

 <p align="center">
 <img src="stuffy_stuff/formula.png" width="200">
 </p>
-and consists out of two RK methods of order two and three.
-Both RK methods differ only in the weights *b_i*.

 We want to use this method to find a stationary solution to the nonlinear Schrödinger equation
 <p align="center">